-7 Reporting of Grades to Students
+V.G.
+Reporting of Grades to Students

-a.
+V.G.1.
 Policy of Notification

 In order to encourage students to measure their academic progress, not by grades but by self-assessment and through consultation with their instructors and their faculty advisers, students will not be notified by the Registrar's Office of their exact satisfactory grades.